Wiredcraft/test-frontend/README.md

 The RegionBar component implement code should improve.
 The css need improve.
 Font Family need improve (display ugly in windows).
-Tomorrow todo:
+Tomorrow night todo:
 1.Improve component code.
 2.Finish the RegionBar component.
 3.Try to run test in this project.
+4.If finish three, add how to run test in README.